 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses (Topic 326).
 This new standard changes the impairment model for most financial assets and certain other instruments.
 Entities will be required to use a model that will result in the earlier recognition of allowances for losses for trade and other receivables, held-to-maturity debt securities, loans, and other instruments.
 For available-for-sale debt securities with unrealized losses, the losses will be recognized as allowances rather than as reductions in the amortized cost of the securities.
-The new standard is effective for annual periods, and for interimperiods within those annual periods, beginning after December 15, 2019, with early adoption permitted.
-We are currently reviewing this standard to assess the impact on our future consolidated financial statements
+The new standard is effective for annual periods, and for interim periods within those annual periods, beginning after December 15, 2019, with early adoption permitted.
+We are currently reviewing this standard to assess the impact on our future consolidated financial statements.

-In March 2016, the FASB issued ASU No. 2016-09, Compensation-Stock Compensation (Topic 718), which amends the accounting for stock-based compensation and requires excess tax benefits and deficiencies to be recognized as a component of income tax expense rather than stockholders' equity.
-This guidance also requires excess tax benefits to be presented as an operating activity on the statement of cash flows and allows an entity to make an accounting policy election to either estimate expected forfeitures or to account for themas they occur.
-ASU No. 2016-09 is effective for reporting periods beginning after December 15, 2016, with early adoption permitted.
-The most significant impact of the pending adoption of this guidance on our future consolidated financial statements, will largely be dependent upon the intrinsic value of our stock-based compensation awards at the time of vesting and may result in more variability in our effective tax rates and net (loss) income, and may also impact the calculation of common stock equivalents, which are used in calculating diluted net income per share.
-In addition, upon adoption of the new guidance, we will classify excess tax benefits or deficits as operating activities in the consolidated statements of cash flows rather than as financing activities.
+In March 2016, the FASB issued ASU No. 2016-09, Compensation-Stock Compensation (Topic 718), which amends the accounting for stock-based compensation.
+The guidance requires excess tax benefits and deficiencies to be recognized as a component of income tax expense rather than of stockholders' equity and also allows an entity to make an accounting policy election to either estimate expected forfeitures or to account for them as they occur.
+ASU No. 2016-09 is effective for annual reporting periods beginning after December 15, 2016.
+The Company adopted the ASU in the quarter ended June 30, 2017, which is the first quarter for our annual period beginning April 1, 2017.
+The following summarizes the effects of the adoption on the Company's consolidated financial statements: